 "To the extent that there is a common theme tying my research together, it is that I study human social behavior from an evolutionary perspective.
 I am especially interested in understanding the psychology of everyday life.
 Why do we enjoy gossip about celebrities?
 Why do some people name their children after themselves while others do not?
 How do 21st century social networking tools such as Facebook satisfy prehistoric social needs?
 Pursuing answers to questions like this keeps me pretty busy.
 My current research projects are concerned with creepiness, the psychology of gossip, and the dynamics of social interaction over the internet.
 I am also interested in environmental psychology, which is the study of the relationship between people and their physical environments, both natural and human-made.
 I have written a successful textbook in this area, Environmental Psychology, that has been translated into Chinese.
 I am particularly proud of the fact that at least 75 of my former students have gone on to complete a doctoral degree in psychology or a closely related field."

 Ph.D., Experimental Psychology, 1981, University of Maine.

 B.S., Psychology, 1974, King's College.

-Introductory psychology, social psychology, industrial/organizational psychology, statistics, evolution and human behavior, environmental psychology, history and systems of psychology.
+Introductory psychology, social psychology, industrial psychology, organizational behavior, statistics, evolution and human behavior, environmental psychology, history and systems of psychology.